liamstechhelp/Tech-Help/index.md

 # Welcome to Liam's Home Tech Support

-## Friendly, cheap and hassle-free Home Tech Support
+ Friendly, cheap and hassle-free Home Tech Support in Hampshire and West Sussex.

+ ### Services
  I can help you with:

 - Desktops or Laptops

 - Windows XP/Vista/7/8,10

-- Hardware upgrades such as graphics cards, network and USB, hard drives and SSDs
+- Hardware upgrades such as graphics cards, network and USB, hard drives and SSDs etc.

 - Removing Viruses, malware and spyware